 Series B in 2008

-Rive Technology is a clean energy company focused on advancing catalyst technology for petroleum refining.
-The company has developed a proprietary technology, originally conceived at MIT, that enhances traditional zeolite catalysts by introducing novel channels of medium pore size.
-This innovation allows large hydrocarbon molecules to be processed more efficiently, significantly increasing the yield of transportation fuels such as gasoline and diesel per barrel of crude oil.
-Rive's catalysts can be integrated seamlessly into existing refinery operations, enabling refiners to boost throughput and profitability with minimal capital investment.
-By improving product yields and process efficiency, Rive's technology supports the transition to more sustainable energy practices within the petroleum industry.
+Rive Technology is a clean energy company focused on the commercialization of advanced catalyst technology for petroleum refining.
+The company has developed proprietary technology, originally invented at MIT, that enhances traditional zeolite catalysts by introducing novel medium pore size channels.
+This innovation allows for greater accessibility of large hydrocarbon molecules, significantly increasing the yield of transportation fuels such as gasoline and diesel from each barrel of crude oil.
+Rive's catalysts are designed to integrate seamlessly into existing refinery operations, enabling refiners to boost throughput and profitability with minimal capital investment.
+By improving process efficiency and product yields, Rive's technology offers a compelling solution for the petroleum refining industry.

 Wakonda Technologies